kemus/BeachBall/README.md

 * To disable (or view) a Faves autoclicker, select the boost in the Faves panel and toggle 'Visible' on.
 On the visible Fave boost, there should be a timer adjacent to the category label (looks like '[ 1s ]').
 Click this timer to disable the boost autoclicker.

 ## Changelog

+###Version 5.6.0

+####Features
+* Dragon Queen autoclicker.
+When on, and below the desired number of eggs, the queen will automatically attempt to lay eggs.
+You will still have to control feeding and fledging yourself, but there are boosts that help with those.
+Also pay attention to your nest linings - in the future BeachBall may have an option to set and check them before laying an egg, but for now this is up to you.

+####Changes
+* Hiding from Knights now delays clicking the Hide button until the last possible moment.
+This should get max uptime on digging while hiding from knights.
+* Started reorganizing the options list.
+More changes may follow.

 ###Version 5.5.0